ecyoung3/FRHEED/README.md

 Make sure that you have installed pip and Python 3.6 or higher.
 I recommend using Anaconda with the Spyder IDE.

-Download the following files and move them to a folder of your choice:
+Download the following files from the main branch and move them to a folder of your choice:
 * FRHEED.py
 * FRHEED.ui
 * FRHEED icon.ico